2ndSightLab/ai-tracker/README.md

 | July 2 - July 3 | $200 plan | 100% | $181 | 2 | $90.5 | (new account, mult-agent bug fixes)

 I stopped posting here.
 I'm using a $200 plan about every 2 days now.
 I think I've spent another $200.
-Up to $1000 for the mont and it's July 10th.
+Up to $1000 for the month and it's July 10th.
 Still not done.

 ## Support this research